conan-io/examples/README.md

 ### [An introduction to Dear ImGui and how to use with Conan](libraries/dear-imgui/basic)

-Demonstrate how to use Dear ImGui with Conan to add a GUI to and OpenGL3 application.
+Demonstrate how to use Dear ImGui with Conan to add a GUI to an OpenGL3 application.

 ### [Exporting targets with CMake and reuse with find_package()](features/cmake/find_package/exported_targets_multiconfig)